Getting Credit For Your Hard Work

 Homework

-• Prep for showcase session
+• Prep for reproducibility colloquium

 References